StaticNews Logo

 * The summary is AI generated, and therefore may contain inaccurate information.
 Please double check important information.
 I am not responsible for any issues that arise from this.

-By Alasdair Lamont at The Bbc.
+By josh butler at The Guardian.

 News Image

-By Agence France-Presse at The Guardian.
+By aurelia foster at The Bbc.

 News Image